UPDATE (08.29.2021): Post revised for clarity.

 Welcome back to my ongoing NYTIP series!
 In the comments section of my post on SAS Phase 2X, commenter mrsman gave some interesting commentary about alternate de-interlining strategies (also see this Reddit thread).
 It got me thinking about how to handle the Astoria/Broadway and South Brooklyn de-interlining in the absence of a new yard north of Astoria – Ditmars Blvd station.
 Let’s explore, shall we?

-Reroute R trains via Brighton Local to Coney Island.
+Alternative 1: Reroute R trains via Brighton Local to Coney Island.

-This gives the R direct access to the Coney Island Yard.
+This reroute gives the R direct access to the Coney Island Yard.
 In addition, the 44 stops end-to-end from Astoria – Ditmars Blvd to Coney Island is the same number of stops on the current R from Forest Hills to Bay Ridge – 95th Street.
 Unfortunately, this results in some interlining on the Brighton line.
-Of course, if you reroute the R this way, how does this affect the proposed South Brooklyn swaps?
+If you reroute the R this way, how does this affect the proposed South Brooklyn swaps?
 I will present what I feel are the best options under this scenario:

-Option 1: 4th Avenue – B/D express, N local; Brighton – Q express, R local
+Alternative 1, option 1: 4th Avenue – B/D express, N local; Brighton – Q express, R local

 [Fig. 1] Option 1 track map.
 Original belongs to vanshnookenraggen.